tenzir/tenzir/cloud/aws/README.md

 Note: to avoid having to specify `vpc_id`, `subnet_cidr` and `aws_region` with each `make` call, you can set them up once and for all in a file called `default.env` (which will be included by the Makefile).

-Caveats:
+## Caveats
 - Only local ephemeral storage is supported for now
 - `get-task-ip`, `run-lambda` and `execute-command` will work properly only if you have one and only one task running on Fargate
-- Access to the VAST server is enforced by limiting inbound trafic to its local private subnet
+- Access to the VAST server is enforced by limiting inbound traffic to its local private subnet
 - Currently the AZ for the IDS appliance stack cannot be specified
 - A NAT Gateway is created automatically, you cannot specify an existing one